-Vote in Person at the Meeting.
-If you attend the Annual Meeting and plan to vote in person, we will provide you with a ballot at the Annual Meeting.
-If your shares are registered directly in your name, you are considered a stockholder of record and you have the right to vote in person at the Annual Meeting.
+Vote at the Meeting.
+The Annual Meeting will be a completely virtual meeting.
+There will be no physical meeting location.
+The meeting will only be conducted via live webcast.
+In order to attend, you must register in advance at www.proxydocs.com/LIFE prior to the deadline of Monday, May 4, 2020 at 2:00 p.m.
+Pacific Time.
+Upon completing your registration, you will receive further instructions via email, including your unique link that will allow you access to the meeting and you will have the ability to submit questions in advance of and during the Annual Meeting.
+Please be sure to follow the instructions on the enlosed proxy card and/or voting instruction form and subsequent instructions that will be delivered to you via email.
+If your shares are registered directly in your name, you are considered a stockholder of record and you have the right to vote online at the Annual Meeting.
 If your shares are held in the name of your broker, bank or other nominee, you are considered the beneficial owner of shares held in street name.
-As a beneficial owner, if you wish to vote at the Annual Meeting, you will need to bring to the Annual Meeting a legal proxy from your broker, bank or other nominee authorizing you to vote those shares.
+As a beneficial owner, if you wish to vote online at the Annual Meeting, you will need a legal proxy from your broker, bank or other nominee authorizing you to vote those shares.

 If your shares are held in street name, the voting instruction form sent to you by your broker, bank or other nominee should indicate whether the institution has a process for beneficial holders to provide voting instructions over the Internet or by telephone.
 A number of banks and brokerage firms participate in a program that also permits stockholders whose shares are held in street name to direct their vote over the Internet or by telephone.
-If your bank or brokerage firm gives you this opportunity, the voting instructions from the bank or brokerage firm that accompany this Proxy Statement will tell you how to use the Internet or telephone to direct the vote of shares held in your account.
+If your shoker systems with a process for brokerage firm dives you this opportunity, the voting instructions from the bank or brokerage firm that accompany this Proxy Statement will tell you how to use the Internet or telephone to direct the vote of shares held in your account.
 If your voting instruction form does not include Internet or telephone information, please complete and return the voting instruction form in the self-addressed, postage-paid envelope provided by your broker.